Illustrative instrumentation example

 See the HEKONE Smart Dispenser in action.

 This short demo shows a real working prototype translating physical dispensing activity into measurable signal.
-It is an early proof point of how HEKONE can connect real-world interaction to structured operational visibility, surface hidden loss earlier, and translate usage into cost impact.
+It is an early proof point for connecting real-world interaction to structured operational visibility.

 What this demo represents